 When an impairment loss subsequently reverses, the carrying amount of the asset (or cash generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss is recognised for the asset (or cash generating unit) in prior years.
 A reversal of an impairment loss is recognised immediately in the Statement of Profit and Loss.

-Notes to the standalone financial statements for the year ended March 31, 2022 r.
-Corporate social responsibility ('CSR') expenditure s.
-Cash and Cash equivalent
+r.
+Corporate social responsibility ('CSR') expenditure

-The Company charges its CSR expenditure during the year to the statement of profit and loss.
+The Company charges its CSR expenditure to the statement of profit and loss.